Bethphage: New Testament

-However, another possibility, based on the writings of Catholic nun Anne Catherine Emmerich, would place it in the valley east of as-Sawahira ash-Sharqiya, since, she writes, "Going up from Bethphage to the Mount of Olives, one could see, through the high hills that bordered the route on either side, the Temple standing opposite," a vista possible only from Abu Dis.
-She describes, "It lay on low, swampy ground, and was a poor little place consisting of only a row of houses on either side of the road."
-Ancient Bethany would then have to be further east than Bethphage, yet in close proximity to Jerusalem, as well as in the vicinity of 'Arab al-Jahalin or Ma'ale Adumim.

 Unknown villagers living there, the owners of the colt according to Gospel of Luke 19:33, permitted Jesus' disciples to take the colt away for Jesus' triumphal entry into Jerusalem, which would have been four days before Passover.

-There is an annual Palm Sunday walk into Jerusalem which begins in Bethphage.
+Location

+Bethphage is about 2 km from the modern village of al-Azariya.

 Eusebius (Onom 58:13) located it on the Mount of Olives.
-It was likely on the road from Jerusalem to Jericho and the limit of a Sabbath-day's journey from Jerusalem, i.e., 2000 cubits.
-There is the Franciscan Church of Bethphage at a likely location.
+It was likely on the road from Jerusalem to Jericho and the limit of a Sabbath-day's journey from Jerusalem, i.e., 2,000 cubits.

+Churches and monasteries

+The Franciscan Church of Bethphage was built on the foundations of a 12th-century crusader chapel.

+Just up the hill from the Catholic church is the Greek Orthodox Monastery of Palm-bearing Bethphage.
+The Greek Orthodox mark the feast day every year at the site.